invertase/react-native-firebase/docs/admob/european-user-consent.md

 ```

 The requested ad URL via the SDK will send a request with an additional parameter `&npa=1`, which will return a
 non-personalized ad.

-The above implementation using `RequestOptions` can be applied to every ad format supported.
+>  The requestNonPersonalizedAdsOnly option can be applied to every supported ad format.

 ### Troubleshooting